sdothum/dotfiles/dinit/etc/dinit.d.@void/README.md

 Even with the udev-settle time, Runit (and by virtue of this dinit cloning of the service structure) is plenty fast (and faster than most other distros).

 Again, **USE AT YOUR OWN RISK**.

+## Setup

+Migrating to dinit with the provided base initialization services (based on runit) is quite simple.

+`xbps-install dinit`

+`ln -s /sbin/dinit /sbin/init`

+Reboot!

+The xbps dinit package does not overwrite the runit reboot and shutdown/halt binaries.
+Instead, to do so once booted with dinit, use **dinit-reboot, dinit-shutdown, dinit-halt**.
+In addition dinit provides **dinit-poweroff** and **dinit-soft-reboot**.

+To restore runit as the init system, simply..

+`ln -s /sbin/runit /sbin/init`

+(and dinit-reboot to boot with runit).

+## TODO

+Consider a more granular service structure configuration such as implemented by Artix (dinit) and Chimera-Linux.